Aranofft/AC-Automatic-Control/README.md

 Turn AC ON and OFF infront of the IR reciever.
 Copy the printed code from the serial monitor in the Arduino IDE and save it somewhere.

 ## Second stage- paste codes
+While the Arduino is connected by USB cable to the computer, turn the AC remote control infronte of the IR reciever and turn the AC ON and OFF.
+Open the serial monitor in the IDE and copy the given codes to a notepad or equivalent.
+Open the IRSender code and replace the rawDataOn1 and rawDataOff1 codes with the copied ones, correspondingly to the ON and OFF states.

 ## Third stage- Build AC automatic control
 Equipment: